 About Bruce Kushnick

-If you have ever used a telephone over the last three decades, odds are Bruce Kushnick had something to do with it.
+If you’ve ever used a telephone over the last three decades, odds are Bruce Kushnick had something to do with it.

-Kushnick is currently Chairman of Teletruth and Executive Director of New Networks Institute (NNI), and has been a respected telecommunications analyst and visionary for over 30 years.
+Kushnick is the Executive Director of New Networks Institute (NNI), which was established in 1992, and a founding member of the IRREGULATORS, and has been a respected telecommunications analyst and visionary for over 35 years.
 During his career he has predicted that the addition of new technologies and networks would change the way we used the phone networks and he helped launch numerous interactive information markets and services that have now become commonplace.
-For example, in 1985, while Senior Analyst for Link Resources (now part of IDC), Kushnick predicted that “press 1 for this, press 2 for that” would be standard, as would voicemail and interactive voice, even though only 2% of US has a touchtone phone and answering machines with tape recorders were in use.
+For example, in 1985, as Senior Analyst for Link Resources (now part of IDC), Kushnick predicted that “press 1 for this, press 2 for that” would be standard, as would voicemail and interactive voice, even though only 2% of US has a touchtone phone and answering machines with tape recorders were in use.

 While president of Strategic Telemedia *(1986-1991) the company wrote the first major research reports, (sold through Jupiter Communications), which predicted the rollout of Caller ID (1988), the creation and growth of “700” and “900” number services (1986) and even 900’s stagnation (1990).
 He also coined such commonly used industry terms as “Intelligent 800”, “Telemedia”, and “Interactive Voice”.